-Some of these general dentists may have further developed, through continuing education courses and training, a subspecialty like: family dentist, cosmetic dentist or holistic dentist.
+Some of these general dentists may have further developed, through continuing education courses and training, a subspecialty like a family dentist, cosmetic dentist or holistic dentist.

 A holistic dentist offers conventional and complementary dental care.
 Unlike a traditional dentist, who may focus on one particular tooth or gum problem, the holistic dentist focuses on an individual’s whole body health.

 By identifying underlying imbalances in the body, a holistic dentist safely and effectively treats the problem with a combination of natural remedies and modern dental treatment.

 The holistic dentist is keenly aware of the best, most comprehensive long-term treatments necessary for restoring a patient’s oral and, ultimately, total health.